ansible-community/ansible-build-data/docs/automated-process.md

     * You can also specify an existing branch (`devel` branch by default) to create the *draft PR* on the [ansible-documentation repository](https://github.com/ansible/ansible-documentation/).

-   The process will create a PR in the [`ansible-documentation` repository](https://github.com/ansible/ansible-documentation/).The release manager needs to check the Porting Guide PR once manually and un-draft to change the status to `ready to review. ' Afterwards, it will wait for approval before continuing with uploading the package to PyPI.
+   The process will create a PR in the [`ansible-documentation` repository](https://github.com/ansible/ansible-documentation/).The release manager needs to check the Porting Guide PR once manually and un-draft to change the status to 'ready to review.'
+Afterwards, it will wait for approval before continuing with uploading the package to PyPI.
 All users in the [ansible-community/release-management-wg group](https://github.com/orgs/ansible-community/teams/release-management-wg)[^1] has to be informed of the approval needed.